Hirostory/Project2/README.md

 - HTML
 - CSS
 - JavaScript
-- EXPRESS (7 RESTful routs and full CRUD)
+- EXPRESS (7 RESTful routs, full CRUD, One to many Relationship, Method-Override, dotENV)
 - Node.js
-- EJS
+- EJS - holding the templates of the website and  used partials
-- MONGOOSE
+- Mongoose - holds the structure of the model
-- MongoDB Atlas
+- MongoDB - holds data base of my model

 ## Link to The Live Site